shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 Passed 2 out of 4 tests.
 Failed 2 out of 4 tests.
 ```
-The example above shows that t01 and t04 passed, while t02 and t03 both failed with stdout, stderr, and exit_status errors.<br>

-You can use vd to do a vimdiff examining the standard output of a specific test (This example compares the standard output in tests/t02.out with the standard output in results/t02.myout):
+The `vd` script shortens the command you have to type to do a vimdiff examining the standard output of a specified test (This example compares the standard output in tests/t02.out with the standard output in results/t02.myout):
 ```
 $ vd 02
 ```

-You can use vde to do a vimdiff examining the standard error of a specific test (This example compares the standard output in tests/t03.err with the standard output in results/t03.myerr):
+The `vde` script shortens the command you have to type to do a vimdiff examining the standard error of a specific test (This example compares the standard error in tests/t03.err with the standard error in results/t03.myerr):
 ```
 $ vde 03
 ```

-Using these tools can help you quickly determine if your program is passing or failing, without flooding the Turnin server with failed submissions.
-The specific tests that have failed can help you narrow down where to look for problem(s) in your program.<br>
+Using these tools can help you quickly determine if your program is passing or failing all tests, identify which sections of your code might contain bugs, and help make sure the Turnin server stays up and running.<br>

 I have described one simple and safe way to use these tools, but you are not required to follow this method.
-The main thing I want to emphasize is that these tools are available to you, and you should use them!
+Do what works for you.
+The main thing I want to emphasize is that these tools are available, and you should use them!
 The tests won't always catch every edge case, but they can be a great help to you throughout the semester.

 ### Detecting the end of input (often called EOF for "end of file")